 What Are Options?

 Options have two price components: intrinsic value and time value.
-If you have an IBM Jan 150 call and the stock price of IBM is currently $155, your option has $5 per share worth of intrinsic value.
+For example, if you have an IBM Jan 150 call and the stock price of IBM is currently $155, your option has an intrinsic value of $5 per share.
 Because options contracts offer the right to control 100 shares, the intrinsic value of your option would be $500.

 Find Out: The Best Robo-Advisors

 How Much Money Do You Need for Options Trading?

 With the “race to the bottom” in terms of commissions at online brokers, it’s cheaper than ever to trade options.
 At online brokers like Charles Schwab, options trades are commission-free, though there is $0.65-per-contract fee.
 However, you’ll still need to pay for the price of the option.

 If you’re just buying one simple call option, you won’t need much money at all.
 Lots of options trade for less than $1,000 per contract.
 Some even trade for less than $100 per contract.
 Of course, you should only invest as much as you’re willing to lose.
 A standalone call option can expire worthless, putting all of your investment at risk.
 Selling a covered call option is less risky but could still result in the loss of the underlying stock that you own.

 Although you technically don’t need a lot of money to trade options, it’s not a prudent financial strategy to invest in options only.
 Options are typically used by professional investors as hedges against existing positions or as occasional speculative bets — not as a complete investment strategy.
 With that in mind, it usually makes more sense to build a diversified portfolio before dabbling in options trading.